BCLibraries/burns-exhibits/content/Tip O'Neill/Honors.md

            description="Box 1, Folder 102, [Boston College Building and Campus Images,](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21428864290001021) BC1987-12"
            side="right" %}}

 From 1987 to 1996, Boston College recreated the Speaker's Office in the Bapst Library.
 The original exhibit is pictured here.
-The room had originally housed the Library Director's Office (and presently houses the University Chancellor's Office).
+The room had originally housed the Library Director's Office.
 On loan from the government was a desk used by President Grover Cleveland (used by O'Neill in his Washington Office), a grandfather clock, curtains, two chandeliers, a sofa, a love seat, chairs, tables, lamps and a porcelain horse sculpture given to the Speaker by the premier of China.
 In 1999, the exhibit was refashioned and permanently installed on the second floor of the O'Neill Library.

 {{% figure src="../CA2009-01 box 434 folder 8.jpg"
            headline="O'Neill Scholarship Winners, May, 1990"